Hazra-Souhardya/Face-Detection-System/README.md

 # Face-Detection-System

-Project - Face Detection System
+Face Detection System to detect and identify face of a person.

 Face Detection System detects face of a person using a camera/webcam and helps to identify and recognise the person.
 After detecting the face it generates an excel(.csv) file.